 3. All purchase orders must be authorized by the President or Treasurer.

-The By-Law
+The By-Laws

-Article I. - Duties of Officers
+Article I. - Duties of Officers/Leadership Team

 1. The President shall preside over all meeting of the club and the Executive Board, appoint all Committee chairman, and shall be an Ex-Officio member of all committees.
 The President shall be responsible directly to the membership for conducting the club according to the Constitution and make certain the membership is fully informed of the transactions of the Executive Board.

 2. The Vice President shall assume all duties of the President in his or her absence.
+The Vice-President is Chair of the Ways and Means committee and as such assists with direct coordination of the TVIMC and Little Miss Trojan Beauty Pageant.

 3. The Secretary shall keep records and minutes of all meeting and attend to any correspondence.
 These minutes, along with a summary of the year’s activities are to become a permanent record and shall be filed in the Muscle Shoals High School office by June 1.
 The person elected to this office shall not serve more than two consecutive years.